 (1) No person shall construct, upgrade, modify or expand a system without a Disposal System Construction Permit which has been issued by the Approving Authority after the site evaluation set forth in 310 CMR 15.100 through 15.107 has been completed.
-In the event it is discovered during installation of the system that site conditions differ from those contained in the site evaluation and/or the approved design plans, the originally issued Disposal System Construction Permit is void, installation shall stop, and the applicant shall reapply for a new Disposal System Construction Permit.
-Except for subdivisions entitled to M.G.L. c.
-111, § 127P protection, M.G.L. c.
+In the event it is discovered during installation of the system that site conditions differ from those contained in the site evaluation and/or the approved design plans, the originally issued Disposal System Construction Permit is void, installation shall stop, and the applicant shall reapply for a new Disposal System Construction, M.G.L. c.
 40B comprehensive permit land, and large systems with approved plans or pursuant to a variance issued by the Department in accordance with 310 CMR 15.414, a Disposal System Construction Permit shall not authorize increased design flow which would bring the total design flow to 10,000 gpd or greater.
 Disposal System Construction Permits shall be in a form approved by the Department.